 If you could recommend just one or two resources for someone who wants to learn how to better defend their faith, what would you recommend?

-If they have an iPOD (or an MP3 player), I'd recommend our Contending for the Faith disc.
+I'd recommend our Contending for the Faith disc.
 It has 32 hours of teaching on a wide variety of topics related to the defense of the faith on one disc that transfer straight on to their iPOD.
 That's more than an entire semester of apologetics classes right on their iPOD.
 As for books, I'd start with the book Answers to Skeptics’ Top Forty Questions.
-Another book that I love to recommend is I Don’t Have Enough Faith to Be an Atheist by Dr. Norman Geisler.
+Another book I love to recommend is I Don’t Have Enough Faith to Be an Atheist by Dr. Norman Geisler.
 It is one of the best in print.
-After that, there are Lee Strobel's books, The Case for Christ, The Case for Faith, The Case for a Creator.
+After that, there are Lee Strobel's books, The Case for Christ, The Case for Faith, The Case for a Creator, The Case for the Real Jesus.
 They are all phenomenal.

 What advice would you give to someone who wants to become more involved in defending the faith, or even be an apologist themselves?

 Well, were all called to be apologists to some degree.
 Jude 3 and 1 Peter 3:15 talk about this.
 I’d encourage every believer to continue studying the Bible first and foremost.
 Most of the false teachings being taught by the cults can be countered simply by having a better grasp on the Scriptures.
-I'd also encourage people to pick up a good book on apologetics.
+I'd also encourage people to pick up and read as many good books on apologetics as they can.

 If a person believes the Lord is leading them to actually teach others to defend the faith, then I would work on preparing a message, let’s say on the trustworthiness of the Bible, or evidence for the existence of God.
 Write out your notes, refine them, rework them.
 Perhaps build a PowerPoint presentation and then let your jr. high, high school or college pastor take a look at it.
 Then, mention to them that if they are ever open to the idea of them sharing something with the group along those lines, that they would love the opportunity.
 I'd encourage them to be faithful with any opportunity that God gives them to teach others and see what He might do.
 Jesus said, “He who is faithful in a very little thing is faithful also in much” (Luke 16:10).